 • Nodesia Hernandez, Onondaga County Legislator

-These individuals embody the YWCA's mission of eliminating racism, empowering women, and enhancing our community by advancing opportunities for all.
+These individuals embody YWCA's mission of eliminating racism, empowering women, and enhancing our community by advancing opportunities for all.

 2024 Stand Against Racism Walk